BrometryDash/Limb-Regeneration-CA/README.md

-# Stochastic Tissue Regeneration on a Cellular Lattice
+# Stochastic Tissue Regeneration using Cellular Automaton
 **From Local Hypoxia to Global Scarring**

-This model is a high-resolution stochastic simulation framework that models vascularized tissue regeneration as a **Coupled Cellular Automaton**.
+This model is a high-resolution stochastic simulation framework that models vascularized tissue regeneration as a **Cellular Automaton**.

 Instead of solving global reaction–diffusion equations, the model demonstrates how complex regenerative outcomes emerge from **localized nearest-neighbor interaction rules** governing proliferation, angiogenesis, ischemia, and fibrosis.